tmtsoftware/csw-python/RELEASING.md

 # Releasing

-* Check/update the pycsw version in setup.py
+* Check/update the tmtpycsw version in setup.py

 * Check/update the CSW version in test/testSupport/project/Libs.scala and tests/runTest.sh.